quapka/sqc-project-plan/README.md

 ## Version control and contributions

 [Git](https://git-scm.com/download/win) will be used for version control of part of the project.
 A specific branch and commit plan will be probably discussed (e.g. `main`, `dev` and `feat` branches).
-The goal is to use simple yet effective way of collaboration to encourage collaborations while maintaining transparency, good code organisation and stability.
+The goal is to use simple yet effective way of collaboration to encourage collaborations while maintaining transparency, good code organization and stability.
 The specifics will be discussed in the future.

 Upstream repository location is up to a debate: